 Inquiries about the Teacher Scholars Academy can be submitted here:

-- Join a cohort of 40 first-year Prospective Teachers across 3 colleges and 5 departments
+- Join a cohort of prospective teachers across 3 colleges and 5 departments

 - High school seniors who will be a first-year student

 - Demonstrated good academic performance

 - Students intending to major in a teacher education program

 - Meet all teaching program requirements and courses as determined by your approved teacher preparation major and course plan, on an adequate progression timeline as determined by the Faculty and Academic Advisors

 - Complete service and research requirements as determined by the Coordinator and Faculty